 You are hurting and may be in shock.
-You are swept up in waves of emotions that you don’t want, you didn’t expect, and you are not sure how to handle.
+Swept up in waves of emotions that you don’t want, you are not sure how to handle all of them.
 You don’t want to feel all that is swelling up inside; you are afraid if you start to let those feelings out, they may never stop.

 Maybe you lost the person a while ago, yet, certain times trigger the grief again.
 Birthdays, anniversaries, holidays, ‘special days’…you face them with apprehension, like a massive wave coming towards you that just might sweep you off your feet, all over again.

 You long for the day when you wake up and are not hit with emotion even before your morning coffee.
 You want to be able to listen to music or watch tv without uninvited memories flooding in.
-You want to be able to say, “I’m ok” and mean it.
+When people ask you how you are, you want to be able to say, “I’m ok” and mean it.
 You wish to feel some peace; happiness would be great, but at least some calmness and stability.

 You wonder, “When will it get better?
 Will it get better?”